 Active participants may borrow from their fund accounts a minimum of \$1,000, up to a maximum of the lesser of 50% of their vested account balance or \$50,000, reduced by the highest outstanding loan balance in the participant's account during the prior twelve month period.
 The loans are secured by the balance in the participant's account and bear interest at rates commensurate with prevailing market rates, as determined by the Plan Committee.
-During the 2006 Plan year, interest rates on outstanding loans ranged from 4.0% to 8.0%.
+During the 2007 Plan year, interest rates on outstanding loans ranged from 4.0% to 8.25%.
 Principal repayments and interest payments are made ratably through payroll deductions and must be repaid within five years unless used by the participant to purchase a primary residence, in which case the term is ten years.
 A participant may only have one loan outstanding at a time.

 If a participant's loan is in default, the participant shall be treated as having received a taxable deemed distribution for the amount in default.
 Participant payments on a loan after the date it was deemed distributed shall be treated as employee contributions to the Plan for purposes of increasing the tax basis in the participant's account.
 These payments shall not be treated as employee contributions for any other purpose under the Plan.
-In the 2006 Plan year, deemed distributions totaled \$24,633.
+In the 2007 Plan year, post default payments exceeded deemed distributions resulting in an increase to the Plan's assets of \$711.